 If they’d known how bad it was going to get, they might have turned around.
 The signs were there, but they didn’t care.
 They were having a good time.
 They were immortal.

-Not twenty-five miles out, when they were still passing the seventy-thousand-acre Benedict Ranch, the first flurries appeared in an ashen sky.
+Not far out, when they were still passing the seventy-thousand-acre Benedict Ranch, the first flurries appeared in an ashen sky.
 Bo Hendrickson and her best friend, Greer McAlister, were seventeen; Greer’s brother, Jamie, just fifteen.
 They should have started off hours ago but hadn’t, out of inexperience and a distorted sense of capacious time.
 An entire weekend lay ahead: road trip to Laramie without adult interference, motel room to themselves, and the most indeterminate of agendas.
 Forget about winning the state basketball championship; Carey High hadn’t made it beyond quarterfinals.
 A drag, but there remained the undefeated possibility of crashing a kegger or two tonight.
 They would spend tomorrow at the University of Wyoming field house, taking part in the intrigues, scandals and rites of passage that, according to upperclassmen, would predictably play out in the bleachers and at the parties.
 Sunday, they’d sleep in and drive the two-and-a-half hours back home.

 Earlier, they’d frittered away the better part of the day in no hurry to pack, gas up or initiate any purposeful activity whatsoever, even though Bo’s dad, Warren (whom she called Warren, not Dad) had phoned to express concern about the forecast.
 She’d reassured him—We’re leaving before noon, don’t worry—without a twinge of conscience.
 She saw no reason to alarm her trusting parents.
 Three teenagers on their first unchaperoned adventure could not be bound by promises or expected to make or adhere to plans.